moonbitlang/llvm.mbt/README.md

    moon add Kaida-Amethyst/llvm
    ```

-2. Download the C files from Moonbit-LLVM to your project's root directory.
-The files are located at: [CWarp](https://github.com/Kaida-Amethyst/moonbit-llvm/tree/master/CWarp).
-This step is currently necessary due to limitations in the Moonbit compiler.

-3. Use `llvm-config` to generate compilation and linking flags:
+2. Use `llvm-config` to generate compilation and linking flags:

    ```shell
    llvm-config --cflags --ldflags --libs all